 In the U.S. payroll withholding taxes are the taxes that an employer is required to deduct from its employees' gross wages, salaries, bonuses, and other compensation.

-After deducting the payroll withholding taxes from its employees, the employer is required to remit the amounts in a timely manner to the appropriate government.
+After deducting the payroll withholding taxes from its employees, the employer is required to remit the amounts in a timely manner to the appropriate government agency.

-In addition to payroll withholding taxes, most employers also withhold nontax amounts for insurances, savings plans, union dues, court-ordered garnishments, and so on.
+In addition to payroll withholding taxes, employers are often required to withhold nontax amounts.
+Examples include part of the health insurance cost, savings plans, union dues, court-ordered garnishments, and so on.